Chart Color Schemes

 Bulimba shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Bulimba's educational attainment is notably higher than broader averages.
-Among residents aged 15 and above, 50.4% have university qualifications, compared to 25.7% in Queensland and 30.4% in Australia.
-This high level of educational attainment positions Bulimba favourably for knowledge-based opportunities.
-Bachelor degrees are the most prevalent at 33.0%, followed by postgraduate qualifications (12.5%) and graduate diplomas (4.9%).
+Bulimba's educational attainment significantly exceeds broader benchmarks.
+Among residents aged 15+, 50.4% hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationwide.
+This educational advantage positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 33.0%, followed by postgraduate qualifications (12.5%) and graduate diplomas (4.9%).

-Vocational pathways account for 23.3% of qualifications among those aged 15 and above, with advanced diplomas making up 10.0% and certificates accounting for 13.3%.
-Educational participation is significantly high in Bulimba, with 29.3% of residents currently enrolled in formal education.
+Vocational pathways account for 23.3% of qualifications among those aged 15+, with advanced diplomas at 10.0% and certificates at 13.3%.
+Educational participation is notably high, with 29.3% of residents currently enrolled in formal education.
 This includes 9.4% in primary education, 7.8% in secondary education, and 7.2% pursuing tertiary education.

 Frequently Asked Questions - Education